-The Company was incorporated as Globaltrans Investment Ltd., a private company limited by shares on 20 May 2004 with an authorised share capital of USD 5,000,000 divided into 5,000,000 ordinary shares of USD 1 each out of which all 5,000,000 ordinary shares were allotted to EIL and 3,500,000 ordinary shares were allotted to Leverret Holding Limited (LHL).
-On 11 November 2004, LHL transferred its entire shareholding to TIHL.
+The Company was incorporated as Globaltrans Investment Ltd., a private company limited by shares on 20 May 2004 with an authorised share capital of USD 5,000,000 divided into 5,000,000 ordinary shares of USD 1 each out of which all 5,000,000 ordinary shares were allotted fully paid; 1,500,000 ordinary shares were allotted to EIL and 3,500,000 ordinary shares were allotted to Leverret Holding Limited (LHL).
+On 11 November 2004, LHL transferred its entire shareholding to the Selling Shareholder.
 On 23 May 2005, the authorised share capital of the Company was increased to USD 10,000,000 by the creation of 5,000,000 ordinary shares of USD 1 each.
-On 31 May 2005, 3,500,000 ordinary shares were issued fully paid and transferred to TIHL and 1,500,000 ordinary shares were issued fully paid to EIL.
+On 31 May 2005, 3,500,000 ordinary shares were issued fully paid and transferred to the Selling Shareholder and 1,500,000 ordinary shares were issued fully paid to EIL.

 On 19 March 2008, by way of a written resolution of the shareholders of the Company, the authorised share capital of the Company was subdivided into 100,000,000 ordinary shares of USD 0.10 each and, on the same day the authorised share capital of the Company was increased to USD 11,695,906.40 divided into 116,959,064 ordinary shares of USD 0.10.
-On 19 March 2008, TIHL agreed, with EIL's consent, to transfer 1 share each to Valleyfield Investments Limited, Stoneyford Investments Limited, Webeck Holdings Ltd (Stoneyford Investments Limited and Webeck Holdings Ltd transferred their two shares of the Company to Leverret Holding ApS and Leveret Holding Limited), NCC Pacific Investments Limited, and National Container Holding Company Limited (all owned, directly or indirectly by TIHL).
-The Board of Directors approved the transfer of shares from TIHL to Valleyfield Investments Limited, Stoneyford Investments Limited, Webeck Holdings Ltd, NCC Pacific Investments Limited, and National Container Holding Company Limited.
+On 19 March 2008, the Selling Shareholder agreed, with EIL's consent, to transfer 1 share each to Valleyfield Investments Limited, Stoneyford Investments Limited, Webeck Holdings Ltd (Stoneyford Investments Limited and Webeck Holdings Ltd transferred their two shares of the Company to Leverret Holding ApS and Leveret Holding Limited), NCC Pacific Investments Limited, and National Container Holding Company Limited (all owned, directly or indirectly by the Selling Shareholder).
+The Board of Directors approved the transfer of shares from the Selling Shareholder to Valleyfield Investments Limited, Stoneyford Investments Limited, NCC Pacific Investments Limited, and National Container Holding Company Limited, Webeck Holdings Ltd, NCC Pacific Investments Limited, and National Container Holding Company Limited.
+Transfers to Leverret Holding ApS and Leveret Holding ApS and Leveret Holding Shareholder to Valleyfield Investments Limited, and National Container Holding Company Limited.
+Transfers to Leverret Holding ApS and Leveret Holding ApS and Leveret Holding Company Limited.
 Transfers to Leverret Holding ApS and Leveret Holding Limited did not require the approval of the Company's board of directors.

 On 23 November 2009, the Company increased its authorised share capital from USD 11,695,906.40 divided into 116,959,064 ordinary shares with a par value of USD 0.10 per share to USD 23,391,812.80 divided into 233,918,128 ordinary shares with a par value of USD 0.10 per share.
-On 23 November 2009, the Company resolved that the preemption rights of existing members of the Company in relation to the 116,959,064 ordinary shares in the company valued at USD 0.10 each be disapplied in accordance with Article 16 of the Articles of Association, and Section 60B.(5) of the Companies Law, CAP.113 (as amended), for a period of twelve months from the date of the resolution, and that those shares be available to allotted to such persons as the board of directors of the Company may choose from time to time, in order to give effect to the Company's investment programme and for general working capital purposes, and for such consideration as the board of directors of the Company may choose.
+On 23 November 2009, the Company resolved that the pre-emption rights of existing members of the Company in relation to the 116,959,064 ordinary shares in the company valued at USD 0.10 each be disapplied in accordance with Article 16 of the Articles of Association, and Section 60B.(5) of the Companies Law, CAP.113 (as amended), for a period of twelve months from the date of the resolution, and that those shares be available to allotted to such persons as the board of directors of the Company may choose from time to time, in order to give effect to the Company's investment programme and for general working capital purposes, and for such consideration as the board of directors of the Company may choose.